jvm-profiling-tools/ap-loader/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/me.bechberger/ap-loader-all)](https://search.maven.org/search?q=ap-loader) [![GitHub](https://img.shields.io/github/license/jvm-profiling-tools/ap-loader)](https://github.com/jvm-profiling-tools/ap-loader/blob/main/LICENSE)

-Packages [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) releases in a JAR with an `AsyncProfilerLoader` (version 2.* and 1.8.*) that loads the suitable native library for the current platform.
+Packages [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) releases in a JAR with an `AsyncProfilerLoader` (version 3.*, 2.* and 1.8.*) that loads the suitable native library for the current platform.

+*In 3.* it also includes the latest [jattach](https://github.com/apangin/jattach) binary.
+This was previously part of async-profiler.*

 This is usable as a Java agent (same arguments as the async-profiler agent) and as the basis for other libraries.
 The real rationale behind this library is that the async-profiler is a nice tool, but it cannot be easily integrated